Read press coverage where Bizzy Bizzy, one of our staff or one of our projects was featured in the news and other media!

 I love being able to work with other entrepreneurs to turn their ideas into a real business.
 When someone is giddy about their new logo or gets an important lead through their website, we feel like we’re helping them succeed.

 As for the challenges, almost any business owner will tell you entrepreneurship comes with added pressure and long hours.
 Especially because I love what I do so much, it can be hard to stop working at the end of the day.
 Sometimes I have to remind myself to look up from my computer and go outside!

 We’ve been taught that when life gives you lemons, to make lemonade out of them.
 In Candy Phelps’ case, she turned lemons into iCandy — iCandy Graphics to be exact, her own graphic design firm with a clever play on the phrase “eye candy.” (iCandy was rebranded to Bizzy Bizzy in 2017.)
 The positive attitude that turned her bad fortune around permeates the staff at her company and in the work they deliver for clients.

 “I wanted to start a different kind of business that cared about more its people than the bottom line,” Phelps explains.

 July 15, 2015 •

 “I love a good book.
 And when the book gives me a few tips for helping in my business, all the better.
-My friend, Candy Phelps of iCandy Graphics recently passed along a copy of her new book, Grow Your SEO: Search Engine Optimization Concepts Even Your Grandma Could Understand.
+My friend, Candy Phelps of iCandy Graphics (rebranded to Bizzy Bizzy in 2017), recently passed along a copy of her new book, Grow Your SEO: Search Engine Optimization Concepts Even Your Grandma Could Understand.
 I was delighted to read through it for it’s easy-to-understand explanation of SEO techniques and tips for how to improve upon what we are already doing for search engine optimization.”

 April 23, 2015 8:30 am •